Regan v. Torrington, 4456 CRB-5-01-11 (October 25, 2002).

 Demarest v.
 Stamford, 4370 CRB-7-01-3 (March 14, 2002).

 Rayhall v.
-Akim Co., Inc., 4321 CRB-2-00-12 (November 5, 2001).
+Akim Co., Inc., 4321 CRB-2-00-12 (November 5, 2001), aff’d, 263 Conn.
+328 (2003).

-CRB lacked jurisdiction to consider constitutionality of Social Security offset requirement in § 31-307(e).
-See, Rayhall, § 31-295, § 31-298; also cited at Rayhall, § 31-307, 31-308(b).
+CRB lacks jurisdiction to consider constitutionality of Social Security offset requirement in § 31-307(e).
+See also, Rayhall, § 31-295, § 31-298, § 31-307 and, § 31-308(b).

 Owen v.
 Diversified Hospitality Group, 4204 CRB-3-00-3 (July 25, 2001).

 Decedent’s office was temporarily relocated to Connecticut headquarters of employer during the six weeks before his death.
 Employment relation must have a legal situs under choice-of-law rule enunciated in Cleveland v.
 U.S. Printing Ink, Inc., 218 Conn.
 181 (1991), and largest percentage of employer-employee contacts occurred in Connecticut at time of injury.
 “Place of contract” test also discussed in footnote.
-See Owen, § 31-275(1), § 31-275(9).
+See also, Owen, § 31-275(1), § 31-275(9).

 Schreiber v.
 Town & Country Auto Service, 4239 CRB-3-00-5 (June 15, 2001).

-CRB and Workers’ Compensation Commission have jurisdiction to consider due process issues, even though board may not determine constitutionality of statutes.
-See, Melendez, § 31-298, § 31-300, § 31-303; decision on motion in Melendez, 4178 CRB-2-00-1 (May 24, 2001) (claimant moved to correct/articulate CRB opinion), § 31-301.
+Workers’ Compensation Commission has jurisdiction to consider due process issues, though CRB may not decide constitutionality of statutes.
+See also, Melendez, § 31-298, § 31-300, § 31-303; and see May 24, 2001 ruling on motion to correct/articulate CRB decision in Melendez, § 31-301.
+Appeal procedure.
+Related decision in Melendez, 4178 CRB-2-00-1 (November 19, 2003), rev’d, 86 Conn.
+App.
+880 (2005)(no jurisdiction to rule on motion to reopen CRB decision), § 31-301.
 Appeal procedure.

 Schiano v.
 Bliss Exterminating Co., 4104 CRB-4-99-8 (February 21, 2001), rev’d, 260 Conn.
 21 (2002).

-CRB determined that trier had subject matter jurisdiction to issue a decision on § 31-303 penalties where parties failed to notify him that a settlement had been reached before he prepared and issued his ruling.
+CRB determined that trier had subject matter jurisdiction to issue decision on § 31-303 penalties where parties failed to notify him that settlement had been reached before he prepared and issued his ruling.
 Resolution of pending issues via mutual agreement must be ratified by commissioner once the case has begun.
 Supreme Court affirmed reasoning of CRB regarding jurisdiction, but reversed on the underlying issue of § 31-303’s applicability to late payments of attorney’s fee awards.
-See Schiano, § 31-303.
-See also, Schiano, cited at § 31-300; prior decisions in Schiano, 3436 CRB-4-96-10 (April 8, 1998), discussed at § 31-293, Schiano, 1852 CRB-4-93-9 (Dec.
-7, 1994), aff’d., 57 Conn.
+See also, Schiano, § 31-303, Schiano, § 31-300.
+Prior decisions at Schiano, 3436 CRB-4-96-10 (April 8, 1998), and Schiano, 1852 CRB-4-93-9 (December 7, 1994), aff’d, 57 Conn.
 App.
-406 (2000), discussed at § 31-293 and § 31-301 Appeal procedure, and Schiano, 3315 CRB-4-96-4 (May 16, 1997), § 31-301 Appeal procedure.
+406 (2000), both discussed at § 31-293 and, with regard to the 1994 decision, § 31-301.
+Appeal procedure as well, and Schiano, 3315 CRB-4-96-4 (May 16, 1997), § 31-301.
+Appeal procedure.

 Bell v.
 Thomas Lombardo & Charles Holt d/b/a N&E Private Investigation & Security, 4065 CRB-2-99-6; 4152 CRB-2-99-11 (November 27, 2000).

 CRB reversed trial commissioner’s granting of motion to dismiss all claims against respondent insurer Travelers for lack of subject matter jurisdiction.
 Trier was empowered to go beyond computer records of commission to consider whether payment of premiums following apparent cancellation date of policy established an insurance contract under common-law principles, as claimant’s compensation was still at issue, as was the possibility of fining the employer for not having insurance.
 DiBello, infra, this section, and Stickney v.
 Sunlight Construction Inc., 248 Conn.
 754 (1999), discussed.
-Also cited at Bell, § 31-348.
+See also, Bell, § 31-348.

 Moran v.
 Continental Field Machine, 3990 CRB-2-99-3 (March 7, 2000).